 Harvesting Aborted Fetal Tissue

 In 2016, the Center for Medical Progress released undercover videos of Planned Parenthood executives.
 The journalists in the videos were actors posing as employees of organ harvesting companies.
 Drs.
-Jennefer Russo and Deborah Nucatola are featured in this video, where they confirm that their Planned Parenthood clinics are working with biotech companies to sell harvested fetal body parts from aborted fetuses.
+Jennefer Russo and Deborah Nucatola are featured in these videos, where they confirm that their Planned Parenthood clinics are working with biotech companies to transfer harvested fetal body parts from aborted fetuses.
 Dr. Russo even admitted to changing how she performs the abortion to obtain an intact “specimen,” i.e., a lung, or a heart, or a brain.8

 Even CNN, a strong abortion supporter, reported on this issue.
 They did not deny that Planned Parenthood sells fetal tissue samples or “specimens,” and they even defended the inhumane practice.
 They only condemned the practice of changing an abortion procedure to procure a specific “specimen.”9